Understand Drooling Symptoms, Causes and Treatments

 • sleep apnea

-Anterior hypersalivation is diagnosed by the family or their caregivers by observing excessive drooling.
+Anterior hypersalivation is diagnosed by the family or their caregivers by observing excessive saliva .
 A history of repeated choking and pneumonia may suggest subsequent hypersalivation.
 Occasionally, additional tests may be helpful, including swallowing evaluations conducted jointly by speech pathologists and radiologists, in which the child is examined with X-ray images during the act of swallowing.

 Some ways that people can control excess saliva production include:

-• suck on hard candy
+• Suck on hard candy

-• chewing gum
+• Chewing gum

-• wear a bracelet to discreetly wipe your mouth
+• Wear a bracelet to wipe your mouth discreetly

 Certain types of therapy can help treat excess drooling.